 Symptoms may include: Pain in the shoulder and armsTingling or numbness in the arms and legsTrouble walking or balancingMuscle weaknessProblems flexing the neckLightheadednessProblems with fine motor control, such as buttoning a shirtIrregular movementsBowel or bladder problemsWeakness below the waist or in all four limbs

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 It will focus on any muscle weakness.
 A neurological exam may also be done to check your: ReflexesVisionMental state

-Your doctor may need images of structures inside your body.
+Images may be taken of your bodily structures.
 This can be done with: X-rayMRI scan

 Other tests may include: Electromyography

 Somatosensory evoked potentialsVisual evoked potential test (VEP)